microsoft/pxt-adafruit/docs/reference/basic/show-animation.md

 ### ~hint

-Use [forever](/reference/basic/forever) to continually repeat an animation
+Use [forever](/reference/basic/forever) to show an animation over and over.

 ### ~